Yohann76/graphic-representation-realt/Docs/Tasks.md

 ## Graphics :

-- % add composition on wallet fee/value asset property/renovation

 - % add composition on Monthly Cost :

-- propertyManagement : (in api) Property Management (8.00%)
-- realtPlatform : (in data) RealT Platform (2.00%)
-- propertyMaintenanceMonthly : (in api) : Maintenance Expenses
-- propertyTaxes : 225 : (in api)
-- insurance : 480 (in api)

 Check that the data is correct in relation to the portfolio in $ and not in relation to the number of houses.